-In order to improve the tourist experience and the connection and purchasing ability during the trip it is important to enhance the Wi-Fi accessibility and Israeli official information web-site.
-The web site should concentrate information from various sites and include information regarding families' opportunities to travel in Israel, public transportation in Israel and information regarding religious sites and behavior.
-The tourist information may be focused mainly on flights and travel experience and less on attraction and guided services.
+Wi-Fi accessibility and the official Israeli information web-site should be enhanced to improve the tourist experience as well as visitors’ ability to connect and make purchases during trips.
+The web site should synthesize information from various sites and include information on family travel, public transportation, and religious sites and rules.
+Tourist information could focus more on flights and travel experiences, and less on attractions and guided tours.

-The Israeli Ministry of tourism should offer short guided tours (may be private tours) to the north and south of Israel in order to allow better distribution of tourists over the country.
-This will contribute development of peripherally area.
+The Israeli Ministry of tourism should offer short guided tours (possibly private ones) in the north and south areas of Israel in order to allow for better distribution of tourists across the country.
+This would contribute to the development of peripheral areas.

-It is recommended to develop purchasing platform for services in Israel that will be easier for use, secured and trusted to enhance the tourist satisfaction.
+Also recommended is the development of easier-to-use, secure and reliable purchasing platforms for services in Israel that would enhance tourist satisfaction.

-Since most tourists are very satisfied from their contact with the host and local people, it is important to give in advance the local representative details.
+Since most tourists were very satisfied by their contact with their hosts and local people, it is important that they be given details on local representatives in advance.

-This research is unique in combining questionnaire and interviews to get better understanding of the tourists.
-However, it has some limitations: The number of interviews should be increased, and the questionnaires should be collected around the year and not just on one month.
-This research did not distinguish between offline and online purchase from travel agent and service provider.
+Although this study is unique in combining a questionnaire with interviews in order to reach a better understanding of tourists, it has some limitations.
+The number of interviews could be larger, and the questionnaires could be collected year round rather than in a single month.
+This study also did not distinguish between offline and online purchases from travel agents and service providers.

-Future research may focus on the effect of the satisfaction from the purchasing process on the overall vacation satisfaction level, and on e-wom recommendations.
-In addition each origin country should be analyzed separately, due to cultural differences.
+Future research may focus on the effect of satisfaction with the purchasing process on the overall level of satisfaction with the vacation, and on e-wom recommendations.
+In addition, due to cultural differences each country should be analysed separately.

 References